kahypar/mt-kahypar/README.md

 We use the [*performance profiles*](https://link.springer.com/article/10.1007/s101070100263) to compare Mt-KaHyPar Fast and Strong to other partitioning algorithms in terms of solution quality (for a detailed explanation see either linked paper or our publications).

 To compare us against different sequential hypergraph partitioner, we use a benchmark set consisting of 488 hypergraphs (see [Benchmark Statistics][SetA], refered to as set A).
 In the figures, we compare Mt-KaHyPar Fast and Strong with the sequential hypergraph partitioners
-PaToH 3.3 in quality (PaToH-Q) and default preset (PaToH-D), the recursive bisection variant (hMETIS-R) of hMETIS 2.0 and KaHyPar-CA (similiar algorithmic components as Mt-KaHyPar Strong) and KaHyPar-HFC (extends KaHyPar-CA with flow-based refinement) of the
+PaToH 3.3 in quality (PaToH-Q) and default preset (PaToH-D), the recursive bipartitioning variant (hMetis-R) of hMETIS 2.0 and
+KaHyPar-CA (similiar algorithmic components as Mt-KaHyPar Strong) and KaHyPar-HFC (extends KaHyPar-CA with flow-based refinement) of the
 [KaHyPar](https://kahypar.org/) framework.
-On the same benchmark set on which we performed our scalability experiments with 94 large hypergraph (see [Benchmark Statistics][SetB], refered to as set B), we compare us against the distributed hypergraph partitioner Zoltan 3.83 and the default mode of PaToH 3.3.
+On the same benchmark set on which we performed our scalability experiments with 94 large hypergraph (see [Benchmark Statistics][SetB], refered to as set B), we compare us against the distributed hypergraph partitioner Zoltan 3.83 and the default preset of PaToH 3.3.

 Comparing all sequential hypergraph partitioners with Mt-KaHyPar Fast and Strong (using 10 threads) on set A: